bctnry/flowmark/docs/manual.md

 \Factorial(5);
 ```

-Keywords are intended to be a mechanism to extend the language itself
+Keywords are intended to be a mechanism to extend the language itself.

 ## Path & import

 Flowmark supports importing other source files (in the form of primitive `\import`); all the result from the imported file would be carried over.
 Flowmark reads the base directory from three source for module name resolving:

-+ Environment variable `WEAVE_IMPORT_PATH`;
++ Environment variable `FLOWMARK_IMPORT_PATH`;
 + The parent directory of the input file;
 + Any path added with the `\path` primitive.

-One can specify multiple path in the environment variable `WEAVE_IMPORT_PATH` by separating them with semicolon `;`.
+One can specify multiple path in the environment variable `FLOWMARK_IMPORT_PATH` by separating them with semicolon `;`.

 ## Primitives